The form takes 15 minutes to complete if plans are not needed.

 As part of the review process, a complete submittal is required which includes a mechanical permit application, mechanical drawings, structural sheets and/or calculations or specification sheets associated with the equipment to be installed.

-As part of the construction set, all plans should be drawn to scale (no sketches, google maps, or photographs) include a simple site plan, full floor plan and roof plan as applicable.
+As part of the construction set, all plans should be drawn to scale (no sketches, Google maps, or photographs) include a simple site plan, full floor plan and roof plan as applicable.

-At a minimum, mechanical drawings are to include:
+At a minimum, mechanical drawings must include:

 - Drawings are to be drawn to scale where necessary to verify compliance with code.

 - Drawings may be handwritten/drawn if clear and legible.
 Text or note shall be in print.

 - Minimum drawing size: 11X17.
 Notwithstanding, all required information is to be clear and legible.
 Minimum printed text is to be 3/32” or the equivalent 12-point font.